ld32/SmartSlurm/README.md

 # Run 3 jobs to get memory and run-time statistics for useSomeMemTimeNoInput.sh
 # Notice 1: you don't have to run this section, because I have run it and save the statistics in $HOME/smartSlurm
-# Notice 2: Slurm will submit three jobs to short partition, each reserves 2G memory and 2 hour run-time
+# Notice 2: This submits three jobs to short partition, each reserves 2G memory and 2 hour run-time
 export SSBATCH_S=useSomeMemTimeNoInput.sh # This is optional because the software name is the same as the slurm script for i in {1..3}; do
     sbatch --mem 2G -t 2:0:0 --wrap="useSomeMemTimeNoInput.sh $i"
 done

 # After the 3 jobs finish, when submitting more jobs, ssbatch auto adjusts memory and run-time so that 90% jobs can finish successfully
-# Notice: Slurm will submit five jobs to short partition, and reserved 19M memory and 7 minute run-time
+# Notice: this command submits this job to short partition, and reserves 19M memory and 7 minute run-time
 sbatch --mem 2G -t 2:0:0 --mem 2G --wrap="useSomeMemTimeNoInput.sh 1"

 # Run 5 jobs to get memory and run-time statistics for useSomeMemTimeAccordingInputSize.sh
 # Notice 1: you don't have to run this section, because I have run it and save the statistics in $HOME/smartSlurm
-# Notice 2: Slurm will submit five jobs to short partition, each reserves 2G memory and 2 hour run-time
+# Notice 2: This submits five jobs to short partition, each reserves 2G memory and 2 hour run-time
 export SSBATCH_S=useSomeMemTimeAccordingInputSize.sh # This is optional because the software name is the same as the slurm script for i in {1..5}; do
     export SSBATCH_I=bigText$i.txt # This is to tell ssbatch the input file to calculate input file size